lernest/cat-genetics/README.md

       |--------------
 ```

-This punnet square shows that the offspring can have any of the following genotypes for the given trait, each with a probability of 0.25:
+This punnett square shows that the offspring can have any of the following genotypes for the given trait, each with a probability of 0.25:
 ```
 ['XX','Xx','Xx','xx']
 ```